warmana/cloudant-docs-fork/source/includes/api/_creating_views.md

 where the key helps you identify the specific document and the value provides just the precise detail you want.
 The list also includes metadata such as the number of key:value pairs returned.

-<aside class="notice">The document `_id` is automatically included in each of the key:value pair result records.
+<aside class="notice" role="complementary" aria-label="autoincludeid">The document `_id` is automatically included in each of the key:value pair result records.
 This is to make it easier for the client to work with the results.</aside>

 ### Map function examples